Enthusiast101/Covid19-Segmentation/README.md

 # **COVID 19 Lung Segmentation using various U-Net Models**

+## Computational Resources
+These models were trained and validated using these resources:
+CPU: AMD Ryzen 5800H
+GPU: NVDIA RTX 3050 mobile (4GB)
+RAM: 16 GB DDR4

 ## Data
 The original data is availaible at [Covid-19 CT scans](https://www.kaggle.com/datasets/andrewmvd/covid19-ct-scans) and data preprocessing is done on it.